Ole Gunnar Solskjær: 2018–19 season: Caretaker period and permanent appointment

-2019–20 season
+2019–20 season: Improved league form and Cup Semi-Finals

 Under Solskjær, United started the 2019–20 season with 10 points from their first nine games, their worst start to a league campaign in 33 years (since the 1986–87 season).
 By January 2020, they lost 2–0 to Burnley at Old Trafford, leaving United with a league record of 34 points from 24 games, which was worse than the previous season's tally at that point.
 In that match, United's players were booed by their own fans; vitriolic chants were directed at the Glazers, United's owners, and vice-chairman Ed Woodward by fans; and thousands left Old Trafford before the final whistle.
 Former United player Darren Fletcher commented that "the atmosphere [at Old Trafford] really turned toxic for the first time".
 Solskjær stated that the "players are giving everything", and called for fans to "stick together" to "help the club to move forward".
 Also that month, United were knocked out of the EFL Cup at the semi-final stage after losing 3–2 on aggregate over two legs to Manchester City.

 After new United signing Bruno Fernandes made his debut, United went unbeaten for the rest of the Premier League season, with 32 points from 14 games since February 2020, more than any other club in that period.
 CNN described United as "a team lacking creativity, quality and leadership" producing "poor" football before Fernandes' arrival, but "signs of new life under Solskjaer" emerged by the end of the season, with Fernandes a key spark.
 United finished the season with 66 points in the Premier League, equal to the previous season's points tally, but now in third place instead of sixth.
 Solskjær declared that the third-place league finish was a "massive achievement", "with this team and this squad, and where we have been with this rebuild".
 With United finishing the league 33 points behind Liverpool and 15 behind Manchester City, Solskjær stated it would be a "massive challenge" to outdo these teams the next season.

 Late in the season, United were knocked out of two more competitions at the semi-final stage.
 In the FA Cup, United suffered a 3–1 loss to Chelsea; Solskjær dropped usual FA Cup goalkeeper Sergio Romero in favour of David de Gea, but the latter made two errors leading to two Chelsea goals.
 In the Europa League, the last game of United's season saw United succumbing to a 2–1 loss to Sevilla.
 Solskjær did not make any substitutions until the 87th minute of the game, and again dropped usual Europa League goalkeeper Romero in favour of de Gea.
-Solskjaer had said before this game that "semi-finals are not good enough for Manchester United"; after the game Solskjaer reacted: "when you don’t take the chances it’s going to be hard", United's players had "tired legs and tired minds", and that United "definitely need to improve".
+Solskjær had said before this game that "semi-finals are not good enough for Manchester United"; after the game Solskjær reacted: "when you don't take the chances it's going to be hard", United's players had "tired legs and tired minds", and that United "definitely need to improve".